Relay Protocol

 Relay’s Design

-Relay shares the same core components as as other escrow systems: escrow, fulfillment, settlement, and payment.
+Relay shares the same core components as other escrow systems: escrow, fulfillment, settlement, and payment.
 However, it changes who, how and where they are executed, to improve efficiency.

 Settlement Chain